cheststore/chest.store/README.md

 # chest.store

-Open-source, lightweight, and hackable cloud file/object explorer and git HTTP server.
+Open-source, lightweight, and hackable single pane of glass cloud file/object explorer and git HTTP server.
 Integrations to several cloud providers are available with more being added (please open an issue if your provider of choice is not available yet).
 Object versioning happens